Gchaimke/CTime/README.md

+# CTime is CodeIgniter 4 Application
+## What is CTime?

-# CTime is CodeIgniter 4 Application for work time cards and projects timing.
+Is simple time logger for work time cards and projects timing.
+The app using local json files (like mongoDB) as DB, no need sql or other db connection.

 ## What is CodeIgniter?